Restoration Undertaken On All Antique Clock Movements And Cases

-Dutch marquetry case restoration and movement restoration of clocks from the William and Mary period, are our speciality.
+Dutch marquetry case and movement restoration of clocks from the William and Mary period are our speciality.

-Restoration of one of these clocks can be seen on our photographs of Antique restoration in progress page
+Restoration examples of these clocks can be seen in photographs on our Antique restoration in progress page.

-Restoration of Dutch marquetry work can also be seen at our Furniture restoration page.
+Restoration of Dutch marquetry work can also be seen on our Furniture restoration page.

-Birdcage movements as they are known are the predecessor of the slightly later longcase clock movement.
+Birdcage movements are the predecessor of the slightly later longcase clock movement.

-Below you can see a rather dirty birdcage movement prior to restoration.
+Below, you can see an especially dirty birdcage movement prior to its restoration and after restoration.

-This movement had not been restored for about 50 years after cleaning we discovered that many of the pivots were warn and the bushing obviously had to be undertaken which on a birdcage movement can be problematic as the wheels and shafts run from front to back on small vertical sections of brass therefore the room for fitting the Bush is minimal.
+This movement had not been restored for roughly 50 years.
+After the cleaning process, we discovered that many of the pivots were worn, and the bushing had to be undertaken.
+On a birdcage movement this can be problematic, as the wheels and shafts run from front to back on small vertical sections of brass.
+The room for fitting the bush is minimal.

 The Antique English Dial Clock

-The rather well known and loved timepieces known today as the act of Parliament clock was suitable for large rooms such as found in large halls and public buildings, but towards the end of the 18th-century it became fashionable to produce a slightly smaller clock with a light-coloured dial.
+The celebrated timepiece known as the act of Parliament clock, was once only suitable for large rooms, halls and public buildings.
+Towards the end of the 18th-century, it then became all the more fashionable to produce a slightly smaller clock with a light-coloured dial.

-At first the dials were made of brass and silvered over and engraved.
-Later the painted iron dial was used as on contemporary long case clocks.
-Dials by this time were usually covered with a glass.
+At first these dials were made of brass.
+Then, they were silvered over and engraved.
+Later, the painted iron dial was used on contemporary longcase clocks which were covered with a glass front.

-As a further stage of their development, these clocks were made smaller still and became spring driven.
-This eliminated the long trunk to contain the weight and the whole case was hidden behind the dial-hence the type became known as the office dial or often just the dial clock.
+After a further stage in their development, these clocks were made smaller and became spring driven.
+This eliminated the long trunk which once contained the weight, and the entire case was hidden behind the dial.
+They later became known as the office dial or the dial clock.

-The movement's on the earlier clocks were based on those of the bracket clocks of the time.
-They had verge escapements and fusee escapements.
-Later, the verge escapement was replaced with the anchor escapement.
+These early movements were based on the bracket clocks of the time.
+They had both verge and fusee escapements.
+The verge escapement would then go on to be replaced with the anchor escapement.

-The cases of these clocks were usually made of a base wood which was sometimes grained or lacquered or Japanned and later on they were made from mahogany or later on still in oak.
+The cases of these clocks were typically made of a base wood which would have been grained, lacquered or Japanned.
+In later years, they were mostly made from mahogany or oak.